Find here all the Frequently Asked Questions to best prepare your visit to the Musée Atelier.

 Yes, the Musée Atelier is wheelchair accessible and offers special facilities for people with reduced mobility.

 Young (12 to 17 years old): 20 CHF

 Kids (6 to 11 years old): Free

 Have you implemented special measures to prevent Covid-19 from spreading?

-Following the recommendations of the Swiss Federal Office of Public Health, visits are limited to 4 people + guide till further notice.
+Following the recommendations of the Swiss Federal Office of Public Health, visits are limited to 6 people + guide till further notice.
 Hydroalcoholic gels and masks are available at the entrance for visitors.
-Note, however, that the wearing of the mask is not compulsory.
+Note, however, that the wearing of the mask is compulsory inside the buildings.
 The guide will be the only one touching and manipulating the museum's interactive elements.
 Sanitary measures are regularly updated to follow the government's official health recommendations.